 Attends training/workshops as necessary to maintain adequate knowledge of pool operations to meet legislated standards for pool operation.

 Maintains aquatic facilities plans, technical specifications, and other maintenance or construction history on all three aquatics facilities.

+Share responsibility for scheduled “on-call” support for the Aquatics Facilities.
+When on-call, position will be required to respond to call-ins outside of normal working hours for unplanned incidents in the Aquatics Facilities.

 Facility Supervision